airdaydev/airday/packages/solidjs-forest/readme.md

 # @solid-borde/list

-An opinionated tree system including store & UI component for SolidJS written for borde.app.
-Drag & drop, multi-levels, optionally virtualised or variable height (can be determined by function).
+A very opinionated interactive list system including store & UI component for SolidJS written for borde.app.
+Drag & drop, optionally virtualised or variable height (can be determined by function).

+The architecture has lead to a few marked special cases, dealing with many subtle difference between dragging locally & dragging to a foreign list, as well as differences in the placeholders beneath the originally dragged item & other items and special cases for the final placeholder in remote and local drags.

 ## Features
 - Window expands to fill minimum size.